4 Actions You Can Take to Reduce Employee Time Theft

 Often with time theft, employees emulate behavior they see others doing.
 They may see their boss taking a two-hour lunch, but they do not understand that the boss is an exempt employee who gets paid the same amount of money regardless of the number of hours she works.
 They may not realize that the boss often puts in a great deal of time at nights and on the weekends.

 But, sometimes, managers are serious slackers.
-If your supervisors are often playing on their phones instead of working, can you really expect that your non-exempt workforce won't follow their example?
+If your supervisors are often playing on their phones instead of working, can you expect that your non-exempt workforce won't follow their example?
+Deal with your managers.

 These are the four most significant actions you can take as an employer to minimize or stop employee time theft.
 Use all of them to cut down on a problem which allowed to go unchallenged will damage your business results.